KylerBesher/dancepnt/site/content/rules-and-regulations.md

 ### AWARDS PROCESS IN 2021-2022

-* Every routine will receive 1 trophy during adjudications with the exception of duo/trios.
-Group dancers will receive Medals for their adjudications.
+* Routines will receive the following adjudications:

+  * Solos will receive one (1) trophy
-* Duo/Trios will receive medals adjudications.
+  * Duo/Trios will receive a medal for each dancer
+  * Groups will receive one (1) trophy and a medal for each dancer
 * Studios may be presented with specialty awards and plaques during overalls.
-* Titles receive Plaques, a Tiara, a sweatshirt, and $50 in PNT cash to be used at any future PNT events over the next year.
+* Titles receive a plaque, tiara or crown, t shirt, and $50 in PNT cash to be used at any PNT event through the following dance year.
 * Photogenic winners will receive $50 in PNT cash to be used at any future PNT events over the next year.